Dubrovnik: Important monuments

+Tourists sitting on Jesuit Stairs with Collegium Ragusinum atop the stairs.

 Few of Dubrovnik's Renaissance buildings survived the earthquake of 1667 but enough remained to give an idea of the city's architectural heritage.
 The finest Renaissance highlight is the Sponza Palace which dates from the 16th century and is currently used to house the National Archives.
 The Rector's Palace is a Gothic-Renaissance structure that displays finely carved capitals and an ornate staircase.
 It now houses a museum.
 Its façade is depicted on the reverse of the Croatian 50 kuna banknote, issued in 1993 and 2002.
 The St. Saviour Church is another remnant of the Renaissance period, next to the much-visited Franciscan Church and Monastery.
 The Franciscan monastery's library possesses 30,000 volumes, 216 incunabula, and 1,500 valuable handwritten documents.
 Exhibits include a 15th-century silver-gilt cross and silver thurible, an 18th-century crucifix from Jerusalem, a martyrology (1541) by Bernardin Gučetić and illuminated psalters.

 St Blaise's church was built in the 18th century in honour of Dubrovnik's patron saint.
 The baroque Dubrovnik Cathedral was built in the 18th century and houses relics of Saint Blaise.
 The city's Dominican Monastery resembles a fortress on the outside and the interior contains an art museum and a Gothic-Romanesque church.
 The Dominican monastery has a library with 216 incunabula, illustrated manuscripts, an archive and an art collection.